mariuszkawa/loguerro/README.md

    `cd loguerro`

+3. Launch tests to verify the correctness:

+   `./gradlew test`

-3. Generate a runnable JAR by executing this:
+4. Generate a runnable JAR by executing this:

    `./gradlew shadowJar`

    It may take a while (10-20 seconds).

-4. The JAR file is located in `build/libs/loguerro.jar`:
+5. The JAR file is located in `build/libs/loguerro.jar`:

    `cd build/libs`

-5. Copy the input file into that directory.
+6. Copy the input file into that directory.
 Alternatively, you can provide the full path to any location on your hard drive.

-6. Execute the application.
+7. Execute the application.
 Issue a command (provided that the input file name is `my_input_file.log`):

    `java -jar loguerro.jar my_input_file.log`

-7. If the execution finishes successfully, your current directory should contain a couple of event.db.* files:
+8. If the execution finishes successfully, your current directory should contain a couple of event.db.* files:

    - `event.db.log`
    - `event.db.properties`